PJGitHub9/simposter-assets/Utilities/Studio Logo Matcher/Readme.md

 A detailed help section is available within the utility under the Help menu.

 📦 Installation
-Studio Logo Matcher is a portable utility—just download from GitHub "Releases" and run.
+Studio Logo Matcher is a portable utility—just download from GitHub and run.
 No installation required.

 🎨 Features
 Instantly identify missing studio logos in your collection